CDFER/JLCPCB-Kicad-Library/README.md

 **Example**:
 If you’re making 5 circuit boards, and each needs 10 resistors, you’d need 50 resistors.
 But if you expect 2 parts to be wasted (attrition), order **52 resistors total** (or the JLCPCB minimum, if it’s higher).

+## Editing this Library (for Pull Requests)

+1. Clone this repo to your own machine
+2. Install python
+3. Setup Python 3.13 .venv with the packages in `requirements.txt` [venv setup guide](venv_setup.md)
+4. Run ```libraryCreatorScript.py``` (use the run button in the top right hand corner)
+5. Don't commit changes to ```metadata.json``` (release metadata is handled by github actions)
+6. Avoid committing changes to automatically generated symbol libraries (avoids conflicts if you just commit changes to the python code)

 ## License